samswen/to-string/readme.md

     const a = { name: 'a', reference_to: b};
     b['reference_to'] = a;

-    // a has circle reference
+    // a has circular reference
     const s = to_string(a);